avillasilva/express-local-library/README.md

 # express-local-library
-This is a simple website to manage the catalog of a local library.
+This is a simple website to manage the catalog for a local library.
 It was created during the MDN "Local Library" Express (Node) tutorial.